Home > Mortgage Rates 2026

 Should I choose a fixed-rate or adjustable-rate mortgage?+

-A 5/1 ARM offers a lower initial rate (approximately 5.85% in April 2026 vs 6.37% for a 30-year fixed) that adjusts annually after 5 years.
+A 5/1 ARM offers a lower initial rate (roughly 0.5 percentage point below the 6.43% 30-year fixed) that adjusts annually after 5 years.
 ARMs make sense if you plan to sell or refinance within 5-7 years.
-The risk: if rates rise above 6.37% before you sell, your payment increases.
+The risk: if rates rise above your fixed-rate alternative before you sell, your payment increases.
 Most ARMs have caps (typically 2% per adjustment, 5% lifetime).
 If you plan to stay 10+ years and want payment certainty, the 30-year fixed is usually the better choice despite the higher initial rate.